Graphing calculator: Programming

 Most graphing calculators, as well as some non-graphing scientific calculators and programmer's calculators can be programmed to automate complex and frequently used series of calculations and those inaccessible from the keyboard.

-The actual programming can often be done on a computer then later uploaded to the calculators.
-The most common tools for this include the PC link cable and software for the given calculator, configurable text editors or hex editors, and specialized programming tools such as the below-mentioned implementation of various languages on the computer side.
+Programming is often performed on a computer and subsequently uploaded to the calculator.
+Common tools for this process include PC link cables and corresponding software for the specific calculator, configurable text editors or hex editors, and specialized programming environments supporting various languages on the computer side.

-Earlier calculators stored programs on magnetic cards and the like; increased memory capacity has made storage on the calculator the most common implementation.
-Some of the newer machines can also use memory cards.
+Earlier calculators used magnetic cards and similar media for program storage; however, increased onboard memory has made internal storage the prevailing method.
+Some modern calculators also support external memory cards.

-Many graphing and scientific calculators will tokenize the program text, replacing textual programming elements with short numerical tokens.
-For example, take this line of TI-BASIC code: